 On the morning of St. Bartholomew’s Day, the massacre began with the murder of Coligny, who was stabbed in his room, thrown out a window, and kicked in the face as he was dying.
 His body was carried through the streets of Paris, with everyone stabbing at it.
 Then murder broke out in the streets, and even in the Louvre, the Royal Palace, where many Protestant wedding guests had been offered hospitality and protection.
 Henri of Navarre, the royal bridegroom, was saved on Catherine’s orders, as a future counterbalance to the Guise power, but was forced to renounce his religion.
 His friends were slaughtered in the corridors, or massacred in the courtyard, where the King looked down as they were pleading for his mercy.
 Charles IX was even said to have shot from his window, hunting Protestants running through the streets.

 At this point Catherine betrayed Henri, her only remaining son.
 He had confirmed as his heir Henri of Bourbon.
 She wanted her grandson, a Guise, the son of her daughter Claude, named heir.
-Encouraged by her astrologers, she believed that she would live many more years, and she planned to run the country again while her grandson grew up.
+Encouraged by her astrologer, Nostradamus, she believed that she would live many more years, and she planned to run the country again while her grandson grew up.
 Henri refused the treaty she had negotiated on his behalf, and had to flee Paris.
-Most of France was controlled either by Huguenots, or by Guisards.
+Most of France was controlled either by Huguenots, or by Guiseards.
 To preserve his throne, Henri had the Duke of Guise killed while he watched.
 The country rose against the King, and Catherine, seeing that all her life’s work had resulted only in the death of a great many people, fell ill.
 She died thirteen days after the murder of Guise.
-No one had time to mourn. her last son, Henri III, was stabbed the same year.
+No one had time to mourn.
+Her last son, was stabbed the same year.

 Why did most of the Medici children Perish?
 This article may shed some light on the dangers of growing up in the Renaissance.